- Written by Dr.Mehmet Demircioglu

 Can antidepressants or stress cause shedding that confuses recovery?

-Yes, stress, illness, medication changes, sleep disruption, and the emotional burden around surgery can all make hair shedding feel confusing.
-This does not mean the transplant has failed.
-It means the patient needs a calm way to interpret the timeline.
+Yes, stress after a hair transplant, illness, medication changes, sleep disruption, and the emotional burden around surgery can all make hair shedding feel confusing.
+This is not the same as transplant failure.
+It means the patient needs a structured way to interpret the timeline.

 After a hair transplant, transplanted hairs often shed before they grow again.
 Native hairs can also shed temporarily.
 Patients who already have anxiety may interpret every hair in the sink as proof that something went wrong.
-That is why I want the patient to understand native hair shock loss after hair transplant before panic begins.
+I prefer to explain native hair shock loss after hair transplant before the patient reaches that fear point.

-If a medication was recently started, stopped, or changed, I want that timeline documented.
+If a medication was recently started, stopped, or changed, that timeline should be documented.
 It may not be the cause of shedding, but it is part of the picture.
 A patient should not change mental health medication just to test whether the hair improves.
 That can create more distress and still not answer the hair question.

 A patient who already has anxiety may also interpret normal shedding as proof that every decision was wrong.
 I try to prepare that patient before surgery.
-If he knows shedding can happen, he is less likely to spiral when it begins.
+If they know shedding can happen, they are less likely to spiral when it begins.
 Education is part of aftercare.

 Documentation also helps.
-If we have clear preoperative photos, medication history, and a timeline, we can review the situation calmly.
+If we have clear preoperative photos, medication history, and a timeline, we can review the situation with more distance.
 Without that, the patient may feel trapped between possibilities.
 Was it shock loss, medication, stress, poor growth, or ongoing native loss?
 Good records reduce confusion.

 Can anxiety or OCD make recovery harder?